Team

 Education:

-(2024 - current) PhD in the Research Training Group for Neuromodulation
+(2024 - present) PhD in the Research Training Group for Neuromodulation

 Lea Mais

-P1: The role of prefrontal cortex in motor recovery after stroke
+P1: The role of the prefrontal cortex in motor recovery following a stroke

 Collaborators: Debener, Kranczioch